What Are Body Corporate Fees?

 Key responsibilities of the committee include:

-- Reviewing and approving expenses
+- Overseeing spending and approving invoices

 The Annual General Meeting (AGM) and Fee Setting

 The AGM is a critical event for body corporate management.
-During this meeting:

 - The committee presents the draft budget for the upcoming year.